osvaldomorenoornelas/CS179M-strawberry-cake-pacman-Verison-0/README.md

 **Main Branch:** The code has been merged and tested in the branch under the name "Agent0".
 Please refer to this branch to see our work and test our code.

-**Workflow:** The main work was done in a different fork called tomehomme/CS179M-strawberry-cake-pacman-ctf.
-The version0 forked was created to turn in the work.
+**Workflow:** The main work was done in a different fork "tomehomme/CS179M-strawberry-cake-pacman-ctf".
+The version0 fork "osvaldomorenoornelas/CS179M-strawberry-cake-pacman-Verison-0" was created to turn in the work.
 Please refer to the other repository in order to see more commits and work stats.

 ## Agents Stragety